U-FaceBP: Uncertainty-aware Bayesian Ensemble Deep Learning for Face Video-based Blood Pressure Estimation: Appendix E

 \subsection{U-FaceBP}

 Most of the implementation for U-FaceBP is explained in the experimental setup subsection, but here we describe the other details.
 The original S-Net~\cite{wu2022facial} seems to train SBP and DBP individually, but our S-Net backbone (rPPG signals) predicts SBP and DBP simultaneously in a single model.
 MC dropout is implemented in each residual block for S-Net (rPPG signals), each residual block except the first block for ResNet1D (PPG signals), and each residual block for ResNet50 (face images).
 The dropout probability is 0.2 for S-Net, 0.5 for ResNet1D, and 0.5 for ResNet50.
 For BP estimation from PPG signals, VPG signals are obtained by the first-order differences of PPG signals, and APG signals are obtained by the first-order differences of VPG signals, according to the implementation by Gonz{\'a}lez et al.~\cite{gonzalez2023benchmark}.
+Table~\ref{table:param} summarizes the details on the hyperparameter tuning.